INTEGRATION

 Clearing

-Clearing is the process of submitting the required transaction data to the card networks, in order for reserved funds to be transferred from the cardholder’s account to the merchant’s account.
+Clearing is the process of submitting the required transaction data to the card networks so that reserved funds can be transferred from the cardholder’s account to the merchant’s account.
 This clearing process determines the net financial positions of the acquirers and issuers before the settlement occurs.

 Settlement

-The Settlement process involves the transfer of funds between the acquirers and issuers through the card networks to settle the net financial positions between them.
-Once the settlement is completed the acquirer receives the funds and can pay the merchant.
-Silverflow is not part of the settlement process itself but supports its clients with data to support the reconciliation of the settlement funds and the payout to the merchants.
+The Settlement process involves transferring funds between the acquirers and issuers through the card networks to settle their net financial positions.
+Once the settlement is completed, the acquirer receives the funds and can pay the merchant.
+Silverflow is not part of the settlement process but supports its clients with data to support the reconciliation of settlement funds and payouts to merchants.

 Reconciliation

-Reconciliation is the process where the received settlement funds will be matched with the individual charges that were sent for clearing as well as providing insights into other mutations that have impacted the settlement amount, such as scheme fees or chargebacks.
+Reconciliation is the process where the settlement funds received are matched with the individual charges sent for clearing.
+It also provides insights into other mutations that have impacted the settlement amount, such as scheme fees or chargebacks.

 Transaction Lifecycle Identifiers

-Silverflow support a wide range of identifiers in order to support the identification, retrieval and reconciliation of actions performed on the platform.
+Silverflow supports a wide range of identifiers to identify, retrieve, and reconcile actions performed on the platform.

 Card Network Identifiers

-In the authorization process the Charge response provides several card network identifiers such as the systemTraceAuditNumber (DE11), the retrievalReferenceNumber (DE37), the banknetReference and traceId for Mastercard and the transactionIdentifier for Visa transactions.
+In the authorization process, the Charge response provides several card network identifiers, such as the systemTraceAuditNumber

-When a transaction enters the clearing stage the most common identifier is the ARN/RRN - Acquirer Reference Number / Retrieval Reference Number which is created by Silverflow on behalf of the Acquirer that provides a unique field for each clearing action sent to the card network.
+When a transaction enters the clearing stage, the most common identifier is the ARN/RRN—Acquirer Reference Number / Retrieval Reference Number, which Silverflow creates on behalf of the Acquirer and provides a unique field for each clearing action sent to the card network.